SvenWerlen/fvtt-moulinette/README.md

 There are 3 different ways to open the user intervace:
 * Shortcut : `CTRL + M`
-* Button available in the `Parameters` tab
+* Macros available in the Moulinette macros compendium
-* Macro avaiable in the Moulinette macros compendium
+* Moulinette adds a new control (icon on the top-left corner).
+Requires a scene to be loaded.

 ### Why Moulinette is not available in the official list ?